Overview 2023

 OR

 Successful completion of Unilearn Chemistry (UNL21); OR a passing grade for Level 100 or higher (i.e. first year university unit) at any Australian or New Zealand University.
-Other chemistry units will be assessed on a case-by-case basis, as approved by the Course Coordinator.
+Alternative chemistry units may be accepted if approved by the Course Coordinator.

 Applications for credit can be made in your course application.
 Find out more information about how to apply for a credit transfer/advanced standing at Recognition of Prior Learning.